dimaxweb/CSSLoader/README.md

 Licensed under the MIT, GPL licenses.

 ## Contributing
-In lieu of a formal styleguide, take care to maintain the existing coding style.
+In lieu of a formal style guide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [grunt](https://github.com/cowboy/grunt).

 ### Important notes
 Please don't edit files in the `dist` subdirectory as they are generated via grunt.
 You'll find source code in the `src` subdirectory!